sarahnguyen7/data-512-homework_2/README.md

 - `request_ores_score_per_article` (created by Dr. McDonald) is an ORES API whose main parameter is `article_revid`.
 - `score_all_articles` is a function to perform ORES scoring for all articles.
 ## Research Implications

+## Known Issues
+A few articles were classified as "Korean" for their country, as they were dated before North and South Korea split.
+These articles went to neither country.
+"Korean" can be found in `wp_countries-no_match.txt`.

+Additionally, the following 8 politicians are missing from REST API Call:
+Barbara Eibinger-Miedl
+Mehrali Gasimov
+Kyaw Myint
+André Ngongang Ouandji
+Tomás Pimentel
+Richard Sumah
+Segun ''Aeroland'' Adewale
+Bashir Bililiqo

+## Special Considerations
+You should be a little careful with the data.
+Crawling Wikipedia categories to identify relevant page subsets can result in misleading and/or duplicate category labels.
+Naturally, the data crawl attempted to resolve these, but not all may have been caught.
+As well, Wikipedia categories are folksonomic, meaning there is very little control over how they are applied to pages.
+This means that the set of pages is very likely some kind of subset, and may have pages that are not actually about individual politicians.
+You should look for any data inconsistencies and document how you handle inconsistencies that you find.
+The population_by_country_AUG.2024.csv contains rows that provide cumulative regional population counts.
+These rows are distinguished by having ALL CAPS values in the 'geography' field (e.g. AFRICA, OCEANIA).
+These rows should not match the country values in politicians_by_country.AUG.2024.csv, but you will want to retain them so that you can report coverage and quality by region as specified in the analysis section below.